-Fresh Start Education Program services include: adult basic education modules (math, reading, writing, social studies, spelling, vocabulary development), GED preparation, and college preparation assistance.
+Fresh Start Education Program services include: adult basic education modules (math, reading, writing, social studies, spelling, and vocabulary development), GED preparation, and college preparation assistance.
 Fresh Start also offers computer literacy, career employment skills education, resume writing and job search, and job training to help prepare individuals for the increasingly vigorous task of obtaining employment.
 CES education includes: work-skills education, interview role-play, résumé assistance, job search, employment application assistance, and college financial aid application assistance.

 Student Recruitment, Assessment & Enrollment.
 Community agencies help identify and refer disadvantaged individuals who will most benefit from our program services.
 New students receive baseline testing and entry interviews.
 Student testing levels and personal goals determine initial placement.
 Job training participants will begin behavior modeling job training for job functions that will help further their career goals.